MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 It's a thuggish regime that needs to be destroyed within my lifetime.

-North Korea is infiltrating IT departments in the US.
+They're infiltrating IT departments in the US.
 One DPRK spy passed two federal background checks, and came out clean.
 Another eerie detail: the NK spy wired 90% of his earnings back to the Fatherland.

 This on top of the fact that in the past few weeks, the DPRK has been targeting US power grids, and have initiated a campaign of ransomeware toward hospitals.
 Little kids die when people attack hospitals.
 And that's why these bastards have to be stopped.
 Something every sane person can get behind.